amanlai/stack-overflow-answers/data-manipulation/pandas/how-to-pivot/readme.md

-It's a post that was first posted as an answer to the following Stack Overflow question and can be found at https://stackoverflow.com/a/73060100/19123103

 ## How can I pivot a dataframe?

+<sup>It's a post that first appeared as an answer to a Stack Overflow question that can be found [here](https://stackoverflow.com/a/73060100/19123103).</sup>

 #### Call `reset_index()` (along with `add_suffix()`)